-- As the disease gets worse, it causes shortness of breath due to fluid filled lungs.
+- As the disease gets worse, it causes shortness of breath due to fluid-filled lungs.

 Because of the dangerous nature of the disease, hospital care is usually required.
 This means it is a serious disease.
 About one out of three people diagnosed with HPS have died.

-See your doctor immediately and tell your doctor about your possible rodent exposure if you come in contact with rodents or rodent-infested buildings and have symptoms,.
+See your doctor immediately and tell your doctor about your possible rodent exposure if you come in contact with rodents or rodent-infested buildings and have symptoms.
 Symptoms begin one to eight weeks after exposure to the virus.
-It typically starts with three to five days of flu-like symptoms, including fever, sore muscles, headaches, nausea, vomiting and fatigue.
+It typically starts with three to five days of flu-like symptoms, including fever, sore muscles, headaches, nausea, vomiting, and fatigue.
 As the illness gets worse, it causes coughing and shortness of breath.
 About one out of three people diagnosed with HPS die, even after hospitalization.

 Keeping rodents out of your home and workplace is a sound preventive measure against HPS and other rodent-borne pathogens.
 If you think you may have rodents in your home, then you should contact Eastside Exterminators right away for a rodent inspection.
 We highly recommend a thorough rodent inspection be done by a specialized and trained professional with the proper safety equipment.

-- Firstly, wear rubber, latex, vinyl or nitrile gloves.
+- Firstly, wear rubber, latex, vinyl, or nitrile gloves.

 - Do not stir up dust by vacuuming, sweeping, or any other means.

 - Next, thoroughly wet contaminated areas including trapped mice, droppings, and nests with a 10% hypochlorite (bleach) solution.
 Mix 1½ cups of household bleach in 1 gallon of water (or 1 part bleach to 9 parts water).
-After soaking everything for 10 minutes, remove all of the nest material, mice or droppings with damp towel.
+After soaking everything for 10 minutes, remove all of the nest material, mice or droppings with a damp towel.
 Then mop or sponge the area with bleach solution.